-Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, Netherlands, Portugal, Slovenia, Spain.
+Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Luxembourg, Malta, Netherlands, Portugal, Slovenia, Spain.

 The price of one currency expressed in terms of another, i.e., the number of units of one currency that may be exchanged for one unit of another currency.

 A specific reason as cited within the Foreign Trade Regulations that excludes a shipment from the requirement of filing EEI.